 It’s more damaging to lighten your hair than to darken it but I think it’s worth it.
-I dye my hair a nice auburn colour instead of my natural mousy brown/dirty blonde and my skin town looks more even and less red and my hair actually looks shinier.posted about 2 years ago
+I dye my hair a nice auburn colour instead of my natural mousy brown/dirty blonde and my skin town looks more even and less red and my hair actually looks shinier.posted over 2 years ago

-dying my hair makes it feel thicker and healthier. as long as you take care of it it wont fall out, bleaching causes it to fall out…not dye, dye good. (: hope this helps xoxoposted about 2 years ago
+dying my hair makes it feel thicker and healthier. as long as you take care of it it wont fall out, bleaching causes it to fall out…not dye, dye good. (: hope this helps xoxoposted over 2 years ago

-from my experience, coloring your hair doesn’t damage it too much. it’s bleaching/lightening that will really cause some damage/dryness. but you can always get moroccan oil or deep conditioning treatments to help repair dry/damaged hair!posted almost 2 years ago
+from my experience, coloring your hair doesn’t damage it too much. it’s bleaching/lightening that will really cause some damage/dryness. but you can always get moroccan oil or deep conditioning treatments to help repair dry/damaged hair!posted about 2 years ago

 I’ve never dyed my hair, but unless you intend to continuously re-dye your hair every couple months, I think it’ll be fine. the extent of damage depends on the dye; I think bleaching of any sort is far more damaging than just coloring.

 I think dying your hair is a great way to change up your appearance.
 I am all for it.
 Except dying it too often WILL make it dry and make your hair fall out.
 My friend dyed her whole head twice this year, and if you pull on her hair, it just comes out.
-I think getting your tips dyed and getting highlights are more natural.posted almost 2 years ago
+I think getting your tips dyed and getting highlights are more natural.posted about 2 years ago